turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

 As a user,
 - When I click the "Delete" button on an idea card,
-- The card instance should be permanently removed from the ideas array
+- That idea object should be permanently removed from the ideas array
-- The card should be permanently removed from my view
+- The idea card should be permanently removed from the DOM

 As a user,
 - When I click the "Star" button on an idea card,
-- The card instance's star property should be updated in the ideas array
+- The star property of that idea's object should be updated (in the ideas array)
 - When the button was an outline of a star (not favorited), the button should now be a filled in star (favorited)
-  - and vice versa (for unfavoriting)
+- **and vice versa (for unfavoriting)**

 As a user,
 - When I delete or favorite any card,